-True success – for search engine rankings, user experience, and the brand overall, whether personal or business – occurs when both the art of SEO and the art of writing are combined.
+True digital success – for search engine rankings, user experience, and the brand overall, whether personal or business – occurs when the art of SEO and the art of writing are combined.

-Let’s reiterate – SEO is a must for any online writing, especially from a keyword perspective, and correctly mapping those keywords to pages/posts.
-I’d say “strategically,” but that word needs to go.
+SEO is a must for any online writing, especially from a keyword perspective, and correctly mapping those keywords to pages/posts.

-With that said, here are the top 47 writing tips for any content writer within any type of company, from billion-dollar software designers to local pizza joints.
+With that said, here are the top 42 writing tips for any content writer within any type of company, from billion-dollar software designers to local pest control companies.

 The focus weighs more towards the art of writing itself, which will naturally lead to the creation of quality content that search engines demand.